shoov/shoov.io/src/index.md

 layout: default
 title: Home
 ---
 <div class="message login-message">
   <a href="https://app.shoov.io">Login or register into the app</a>
 </div>

-<h2>What is it?</h2>
-Shoov is a tool for visual regression testing and live monitoring using your preferred functional testing framework (e.g. casperJS, Behat, etc.).
-You can read about it here:
+> Shoov is a tool for visual regression testing and live monitoring using your preferred functional testing framework.

+Learn more from our [glossary](/glossary) and [tutorials](/tutorials/lesson1-install/)

+<div class="small">The tutorials are still work in progress, and more chapters will be added.
+If you find any mistake, please <a href="https://github.com/shoov/shoov.io">fork</a> the repository and fix it</div>

+## Blog posts

 * [Visually Monitoring Drupal.org](http://www.gizra.com/content/visual-monitor-drupal/)
 * [Visual regression tests on every commit](http://www.gizra.com/content/visual-monitor-drupal/)